freevariable/Fulgance/README.md

 To run for a given duration (in seconds), use *mp.py --duration=seconds*, otherwise it will go on forever.

 To pick a non-default route (the TestTrack route for instance), use *mp.py --route=TestTrack*

+To choose a non-default schedule, use *mp.py --schedule=myschedule.txt*